 - 4 tablespoons cornflour/cornstarch

-- Soak the dates.
-Pour hot water over one cup of dates and let it soak for 10 minutes.
+- Soak the dates: Pour hot water over one cup of dates and let it soak for 10 minutes.
 Drain the dates and keep the water to dilute the cornflour.
-Remove the dates’ pits.
+Remove the date pits.

-- Blend the milk with the dates.
-In a blender, blend the dates, milk and spices at medium speed until they are well combined, the dates are finely blended, and no small or big dates’ chucks are visible in the milk.
+- Blend the milk with the dates: In a blender, blend the dates, milk, and spices at medium speed until they are well combined, the dates are finely blended, and no small or big date chucks are visible in the milk.

-- Cook the Pudding.
-Pour the date-milk mixture to a medium saucepan.
-Add 4 tablespoons of cornflour diluted in some of the dates water and add it to the mixture.
+- Cook the pudding: Pour the date-milk mixture into a medium saucepan.
+Add 4 tablespoons of cornflour diluted in some of the date water and add it to the mixture.
 Bring the pudding to a gentle simmering point.
 Keep stirring until the pudding consistency thickens and resembles a white sauce.
 Remove from the heat and pipe the pudding in deep bowls or tall glasses.

 - Let the pudding come to room temperature, and then place it in the fridge for several hours or overnight.

 - Decorate the surface of the pudding with a sprinkle of cinnamon, whole or chopped dates, and/or nuts.